 Historical Olive Grove

-Our primary goal with the olive grove will be to clean out the dead wood, prune the trees to a few primary shoots, and replenish the topsoil, mulch, apply compost extracts, and build earthworks to slow the water.
+The Encino Conservancy Ranch includes a historic olive grove that represents both the agricultural history of the site and an important opportunity for restoration.
+Our primary goal with the olive grove will be to reduce fire load by cleaning out the dead wood, prune the trees to a few primary shoots, and replenish the topsoil, mulch, apply compost extracts, and build earthworks to slow the water.